sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Start here - 2.md

 🧪 **Toxicology Report** – The poison wasn’t ordinary—it required expertise to create.
 🕵️‍♂️ **New Suspect Profiles** – Two more players enter the game: **James Morrison** and **Katherine Blackwood**.

-### **Your Investigation Goals:**

-🔍 Challenge the suspects' alibis—some don’t add up.
-📱 Uncover why the deleted voicemail was so important.
-🧪 Determine the nature of the poison—it wasn’t just a simple dose.
-🔗 Examine the new suspects and their possible motives.
-👁️ Start noticing unexpected connections—especially between **Daniel and Lillian**.

----
+### **Investigation goal**
-Understand who are the potential suspects responsible for the murder of Eleanor Blackwood and the objects of murder
+Understand who are the potential suspects responsible for the murder of Eleanor Blackwood and how it was done.